TSanfordGATech/coderefactor-horiseon/01-HTML-Git-CSS/02-Homework/README.md

 WHEN I view the title element
 THEN I find a concise, descriptive title

+## This is how I broke this user story down:
 ---- broke this down to:
 Lets Map out the Acceptance Criteria:
 1. We are given the site with accessibility standards.
 In this site we need to ensure ……